 We also follow the Talk 4 Writing approach where the group enjoy creating memorable, meaningful story maps with actions.

-The group take part in guided reading sessions on a Wednesday morning and structured handwriting sessions on a Friday morning.
+The group take part in guided reading sessions on a Wednesday morning and structured handwriting sessions (Write Well) on a Friday morning.
 As well, as independent reading at least twice a week from the Oxford Reading Tree Scheme.
 Sound cards and tricky words are shared in line with the DfES Letters and Sounds programme.

 Daily streamlined Jolly Phonics sessions are undergone to help improve children's vocabulary, reading comprehension and decoding skills.